 - Fanservice: In her very first episode, Ryoko Hoshi goes to the gym with Takeshi and resident hottie Emi Johno.
 We're talking tight leotards here.
 Mood Whiplash soon followed.

 - The Heartless: "Minus Energy" is the negative emotions of humans — that makes Giant Monsters.
+80 decides to be proactive in handling this by teaching the next generation to be more positive.

 - Lighter and Softer: Due to the moral reformation going on in Japan at the time and the pressures from Moral Guardians to make children's shows childish, many tokusatsu series being produced at the time including this one were severely bogged down by Glurge and other things.